NOWO'S Studio Ghibli Cheat Sheet - Part Three: Something More Serious?

 It’s fair to say that as wonderful and fun the above Ghibli films can be, sometimes you fancy watching something with a bit more grit to it, something you can really sink your teeth into and get lost in or maybe something to watch with somebody older like a parent or grandparent even!
 So here you will find the kind of films that require a fair bit of concentration and mood lighting.

-Ocean Waves (1993) - This may have changed recently but I believe this is one of the last Ghibli films not to receive an English dub but as I said, this may have been changed now and I’m just unaware.
-Ocean Waves was in fact a TV movie meaning it’s a little shorter than the average film time of around an hour and a half – two hours, Ocean Waves run time is around 1hr 16mins and is similar to how Only Yesterday is told through flashbacks, A young man named Taku Morisaki can be seen making his way home after his first year of college/university, whilst at the train station he catches a glimpse of a young girl that he knew in high school named Rikako Muto.
+Ocean Waves (1993) - This may have changed recently but I believe this is one of the last Ghibli films not to receive an English dub.
+Ocean Waves was in fact a TV movie meaning it’s a little shorter than the average film time of around an hour and a half – two hours.
+Ocean Waves run time is around 1hr 16mins and is similar to how Only Yesterday is told through flashbacks.
+A young man named Taku Morisaki can be seen making his way home after his first year of college/university, whilst at the train station he catches a glimpse of a young girl that he knew in high school named Rikako Muto.
 We then see through flashbacks the time he spent with Rikako and the trouble she managed to get Taku into over the years.
 This film feels almost like a soap opera with all the drama that ensues, it’s definitely a little too slow and boring for kids, this film hasn’t really got any adult material in but it does contain boring adult things like relationships, arguments and growing up.
 Again, similar to Only Yesterday, there isn’t any huge problems in the film, just life to watch.

 Day 3 comes to a close and we'd love to know if you like what you've read here and we'd love to hear from you either way.
 If you're just plain impressed why not head over to Hope Eliza's own blog; hopeelizablog.wordpress.com and let her know if you do watch any of her recommendations via twitter or Instagram which is @hopeelizab on both.